bs-components/bs-components/docs/bs-alert/README.md

 ## Virtual DOM example

-Note: This example uses Vue but the same thing is possible in React, Angular, and even plain JavaScript.
+Note: This example uses Vue but the same thing is possible in React, Angular, and plain JavaScript.

 <toggling-alert></toggling-alert>